dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 respectively.

 The pattern may have a type annotation in order to only match values of the specified type.
-If the type annotation is omitted, the variable's type is inferred and the pattern matches all values.
+Otherwise, it is declared using `var` or `final` and the variable's type is inferred such that it matches all values.

 ```dart
 switch (record) {